matthias-reis/carda-gatsby/content/articles/2021/07/willebrant-the-pilgrim.md

 language: en
 languageLink: /2021/07/willebrant-the-pilgrim/
 ---
 **Willebrant has a new EP out!
 "The Pilgrim" is about the journey of someone setting out on an adventure.
-The record is inspired by "El Camino de Santiago".
+The record is inspired by the Camino de Santiago.
 A deep sound bath full of surprises awaits you.**

 The Australian sound artist himself describes his new record like this: